Big Sur Village, California: Etymology

 The name "Big Sur" has its origins in the area's early Spanish history.
 While the Portolá expedition was exploring Alta California, they arrived at San Carpóforo Canyon near present-day San Simeon on September 13, 1769.
 Unable to penetrate the difficult terrain along the coast, they detoured inland through the San Antonio and Salinas Valleys before arriving at Monterey Bay, where they founded Monterey and named it the provincial capital.

 The Spanish referred to the vast and relatively unexplored coastal region to the south of Monterey as el país grande del sur, meaning "the big country of the south".
 This was often shortened to el sur grande (the big south).
 The two major rivers draining this portion of the coast were named El Rio Grande del Sur and El Rio Chiquito del Sur.

 The first recorded use of the name "el Sud" (meaning "the South") was on a map of the Rancho El Sur land grant given by Governor José Figueroa to Juan Bautista Alvarado on July 30, 1834.

 Post office

-Big Sur’s first post office, named "Posts", was in the home of W.B.
+Big Sur's first post office, named "Posts", was in the home of W.B.
 Post.
-Confusion ensued when mail intended for the Presidio was sent to Big Sur, and mail for the military post was sent to the local residents.

 The homesteaders changed the name of their post office to Arbolado (Spanish for woodland) but that was confused by the post office for Alvarado, a street in Monterey.
 The post office operated at Posts from 1889 to 1910.
 The residents then petitioned the United States Post Office in Washington, D.C., to change the post office name to Big Sur, and the rubber stamp using that name was returned on March 6, 1915, cementing the name in place.
 The ZIP Code is 93920.
 The community is inside area code 831.